RickdeJager/Dagro-Hacks/README.md

 ```
 Typing `help` will show a full list of supported commands.
 The most interesting one being `shell`, which opens a reverse shell on the target host.

-# Docker
+## Docker
-Every modern repository comes with a Dockerfile, and we did not want to fall behind.
+Every modern repository comes with a Dockerfile and we did not want to fall behind.
 To run our tool using docker:
 1. `docker build . -t dagro-hacks`
 1. `docker run --network=host -it dagro-hacks`

-# FAQ / Troubleshooting
+## FAQ / Troubleshooting

-## The camera crashes before the port scan completes
+### The camera crashes before the port scan completes
 Sadly, the model we tested with has a randomized port scan in the `20000-62000` range.
 This requires a large port scan which can overwhelm the camera.
 The nmap arguments can be changed in `network/port_scan.py`.

-## The port scan is too slow
+### The port scan is too slow
 The port scan might take up to 5 minutes.
 In our experience, the scan is slightly slower in the docker container.
 We tried to balance speed against reliability.
 The port scan can be sped up by editing the nmap arguments.

-## The webserver port of my camera is not in the scan range
+### The webserver port of my camera is not in the scan range
 You can manually set the port of the camera by typing:
 ```
 set tport xxxx